-We are pleased to report that our financial results for the 2020/21 were better than our plan by £0.1m.
-This reflects the hard work and dedication from all of our staff to ensure we deliver quality services in an efficient and effective way.
+We are pleased to report the Trust has an adjusted financial performance surplus for the purpose of system achievement of £895k against a plan of breakeven, giving a £895k favourable variance.
+This was mainly due to COVID-19 cost reimbursement from the CCGs.
+This reflects the hard work and dedication from all our staff to ensure we deliver quality services in an efficient and effective way.
 Good financial management is vital for the success of the Trust and to deliver high quality care for our patients and service users.

-There have been significant changes to the financial regime implemented nationally to support the response to COVID-19.
-Usual operational planning and contract negotiation processes were suspended nationally and a new interim regime was introduced for the period 1st April 2020 to 30th September 2020.
-This included a commitment to ensure that NHS Trusts financial breakeven for this period through a national “top up” process.
-Planning rounds commenced from 1st October 2020 to 31st March 2021 with the Trust planning to deliver a £2.6m surplus during this period which included a share of system allocated funding.
+2020/21 saw significant changes to the financial regime implemented nationally to support the response to COVID-19 which continued into 2021/22 resulting in two planning rounds for the year for the first 6 months and second 6 months of the year.
+Usual operational planning and contract negotiation processes were suspended nationally and the interim regime that was introduced for the period 1st October 2020 to 31st March 2021 continued into 2021/22 which included a share of system allocated funding.

-Income in 2020/21 totalled £105m.
-The majority of the Trust’s income £82.6m (79%) was delivered from Clinical Commissioning groups and NHS England in relation to healthcare services provided during the year.
-Other income relates to services provided to other NHS bodies, primary care, training and education and other miscellaneous fees and charges.
+Income in 2021/22 total £150.0m.
+Most of the Trust’s income £120.8m (81%) was delivered from Clinical Commissioning groups and NHS England in relation to healthcare services provided during the year.
+Other income relates to services provided to other NHS bodies, primary care, training and education and other miscellaneous income.

 The Trust acknowledges that the coming years will be financially challenging with efficiency demands required.
 This is driven by the need to improve quality and accessibility of our services whilst maintaining financial balance.
 New efficiency programmes are being developed to support this challenge.